Music BM with Music Education Concentration Program Specifics

 If you are interested in teaching music at all levels of instruction, Rhode Island College provides the highest level of teacher preparation and a wide variety of field experiences.
 Your music education course of study will include concentrating on a primary instrument, extensive participation in chamber and concert performing ensembles, coursework in musicianship and history, the study of K-12 teaching methods and pedagogy and clinical experiences in public school classrooms.
 Upon successful completion of this program, you will be eligible for full certification to teach music in all grades (Pre-K-12) in Rhode Island.

-To qualify for acceptance as a major in music education, you must be admitted to Rhode Island College (follow the general admission procedure described on the Office of Admissions website) and successfully complete an audition.
-You DO NOT need to be admitted to audition, but we recommend that you have your admissions application at least completed by your audition date.
+To qualify for acceptance as a major in music education, you must be admitted to Rhode Island College (following the general admission process) and successfully complete an audition.
+You do not need to be admitted to audition, but we recommend that you have your admissions application at least completed by your audition date.

 computer